 Until the ETHYST® Sunscreen is ready to go, I recommend the Earth Harbor SPF 30.
 Not only is it not heavy, it is EVERYTHING a sunscreen should be.
 It’s a natural, non-nano zinc oxide formula that provides chemical-free broad spectrum UVA & UVB protection.
 Plus, it's reef safe and vegan.
 Pretty amazing, right?

 MYTH #6: OILY SKIN MEANS ACNE IS GUARANTEED

 In many ways, oily skin and acne go hand-in-hand.
-That’s because excess oil on the skin’s surface is more likely to clog pores and when mixed with dirt, dead skin cells, impurities and bacteria, it fosters just the right environment for blemishes to prosper (read about that in our blog post about maskne).
+That’s because excess oil on the skin’s surface is more likely to clog pores and when mixed with dirt, dead skin cells, impurities and bacteria (and possibly hormones!), it fosters just the right environment for blemishes to prosper (read about that in our blog post about maskne).
 However, acne isn’t guaranteed to pop up just because you have oily skin.
 There are many factors that come into play with acne, including hormonal changes, stress, and touching your skin with dirty fingers.